 Plugin Utilities

-The plugin utilities are for those who want to extand Chai with their own set of assertions.
-The Code Plugin Concepts and Building a Helper guide tutorials are a great reference on how to get started with your own assertions.
+The plugin utilities are for those who want to extend Chai with their own set of assertions.
+The Core Plugin Concepts and Building a Helper guide tutorials are a great reference on how to get started with your own assertions.

 Adds a method to the prototype of an object.